MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 ---
-title: Integrating with Dynamics 365 Sales
+title: Integrating with Dynamics 365 Sales| Microsoft Docs
-description: Learn how to get Dynamics 365 Business Central ready to integrate with Dynamics 365 Sales to see what is happening on the backend.
+description: Learn how to get Dynamics 365 Business Central ready to integrate with Dynamics 365 Sales.
 author: bholtorf
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: sales, crm, integration, integrating ms.date: 06/14/2021
+ms.search.keywords: sales, crm, integration, integrating ms.date: 10/01/2020
 ms.author: bholtorf
-ms.openlocfilehash: c0c1d4504a75a07ead734ad74e67567129e43dd5
+ms.openlocfilehash: e93d36c2767bc43444b5b23471b6d0aaa0c84adf
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 10/01/2020
-ms.locfileid: "8130677"
+ms.locfileid: "3917833"
 ---
 # <a name="integrating-with-dynamics-365-sales"></a>Integrating with Dynamics 365 Sales

 The sales person role is often considered as one the most outward-facing jobs in a business.
 However, it can be helpful for sales people to be able to look inward in the business and see what is happening on the back end.
-By integrating [!INCLUDE[prod_short](includes/prod_short.md)] and [!INCLUDE[crm_md](includes/crm_md.md)], you can give your sales people that insight by enabling them to view information in [!INCLUDE[prod_short](includes/prod_short.md)] while they are working in [!INCLUDE[crm_md](includes/crm_md.md)].
-For example, when preparing a sales quote it could be useful to know whether you have enough stock to fulfil the order.
+By integrating [!INCLUDE[d365fin](includes/d365fin_md.md)] and [!INCLUDE[crm_md](includes/crm_md.md)], you can give your sales people that insight by enabling them to view information in [!INCLUDE[d365fin](includes/d365fin_md.md)] while they are working in [!INCLUDE[crm_md](includes/crm_md.md)].
+For example, when preparing a sales quote it could be useful to know whether you have enough inventory to fulfil the order.
 For more information, see [Using Dynamics 365 Sales from Business Central](marketing-integrate-dynamicscrm.md).

 > [!NOTE]
-> This topic describes the process of integrating the online versions of [!INCLUDE[crm_md](includes/crm_md.md)] and [!INCLUDE[prod_short](includes/prod_short.md)] through [!INCLUDE[prod_short](includes/cds_long_md.md)].
+> This topic describes the process of integrating the online versions of [!INCLUDE[crm_md](includes/crm_md.md)] and [!INCLUDE[d365fin](includes/d365fin_md.md)] through [!INCLUDE[d365fin](includes/cds_long_md.md)].
 For information about on-premises configuration, see [Preparing Dynamics 365 Sales for Integration on-premises](/dynamics365/business-central/dev-itpro/administration/prepare-dynamics-365-for-sales-for-integration).

-## <a name="integrating-through-dataverse"></a>Integrating Through Dataverse
+## <a name="integrating-through-common-data-service"></a>Integrating Through Common Data Service
-[!INCLUDE[prod_short](includes/prod_short.md)] also integrates with [!INCLUDE[prod_short](includes/cds_long_md.md)], which makes it easy to connect and synchronise data with other Dynamics 365 applications, such as [!INCLUDE[crm_md](includes/crm_md.md)], or even apps that you build yourself.
-If you are integrating for the first time, you must do so through [!INCLUDE[prod_short](includes/cds_long_md.md)].
-For more information, see [Integration with Dataverse](admin-common-data-service.md).
+[!INCLUDE[d365fin](includes/d365fin_md.md)] also integrates with [!INCLUDE[d365fin](includes/cds_long_md.md)], which makes it easy to connect and synchronise data with other Dynamics 365 applications, such as [!INCLUDE[crm_md](includes/crm_md.md)], or even apps that you build yourself.
+If you are integrating for the first time, we recommend that you do so through [!INCLUDE[d365fin](includes/cds_long_md.md)].
+For more information, see [Integration with Common Data Service](admin-common-data-service.md).

-If you have already integrated [!INCLUDE[crm_md](includes/crm_md.md)] with [!INCLUDE[prod_short](includes/prod_short.md)], you can continue to synchronise data using your setup.
-However, if you upgrade or turn off your [!INCLUDE[crm_md](includes/crm_md.md)] integration, to turn it on again you must connect through [!INCLUDE[prod_short](includes/cds_long_md.md)].
+If you have already integrated [!INCLUDE[crm_md](includes/crm_md.md)] with [!INCLUDE[d365fin](includes/d365fin_md.md)], you can continue to synchronise data using your setup.
+However, if you upgrade or turn off your [!INCLUDE[crm_md](includes/crm_md.md)] integration, to turn it on again you must connect through [!INCLUDE[d365fin](includes/cds_long_md.md)].
 For more information, see [Upgrading an Integration with Dynamics 365 Sales](admin-upgrade-sales-to-cds.md).

 > [!NOTE]
-> Reconnecting through [!INCLUDE[prod_short](includes/cds_long_md.md)] will apply default synchronisation settings, and will overwrite any configurations you have.
+> Reconnecting through [!INCLUDE[d365fin](includes/cds_long_md.md)] will apply default synchronisation settings, and will overwrite any configurations you have.
 For example, the default table mappings will be applied.

 ## <a name="integration-settings-that-are-specific-to-a-crm_md-integration"></a>Integration Settings that are Specific to a [!INCLUDE[crm_md](includes/crm_md.md)] Integration
-Integration with [!INCLUDE[prod_short](includes/prod_short.md)] happens through [!INCLUDE[prod_short](includes/cds_long_md.md)], and there are a lot of standard settings and tables that are provided by the integration.
+Integration with [!INCLUDE[d365fin](includes/d365fin_md.md)] happens through [!INCLUDE[d365fin](includes/cds_long_md.md)], and there are a lot of standard settings and entities that are provided by the integration.
 In addition to the standard settings, there are some that are specific to [!INCLUDE[crm_md](includes/crm_md.md)].
 The following sections list those.

 ## <a name="permissions-and-security-roles-for-user-accounts-in-sales"></a>Permissions and Security Roles for User Accounts in Sales
 When you install the Integration Solution, permissions for the integration user account are configured.
 If those permissions are changed you might need to reset them.
 You can do that by reinstalling the Integration Solution by choosing **Redeploy Integration Solution** on the **Dynamics 365 Connection Setup** page.
 The following security roles are deployed: